nsidc/data-access-tool-ui/README.md

 ## Development as a standalone application (not integrated into a Drupal page)

+This is not recommended.
+For best dev results, see "Development with Drupal integration".

 ### Use the version of NodeJS set in the project's .nvmrc file:

         $ nvm use